-- Undergraduate students who have lower than a 3.00 GPA but have extenuating circumstances may petition for an overload from the program advisor and school director.
+- Undergraduate students who have lower than a 3.00 GPA (including any first term student with no UNC cumulative GPA) but have extenuating circumstances may petition for an overload from the student's major advisor and school director.
 See additional overload information.

 Overloads of more than 21 hours require approval by the student’s major advisor and school director.
-All approvals must be forwarded to the Registrar.
-The Registrar will assure that these procedures have been followed.
+All approvals must be forwarded to the Office of the Registrar, who will assure that these procedures have been followed.

 Two-Class-Hour Drop Requirement

 A faculty member may drop a student from a class during the Drop period if the student has not attended the first two-50 minute sessions.
 The student must notify the instructor if he or she cannot attend during this time.
 Not all instructors will exercise this option; thus, a student cannot expect that the failure to attend the class will automatically cause him or her to be dropped.
 Consequently, the student must follow the procedures listed on the Registrar’s website at www.registrar.unco.edu.